bharlow/fm-webdirect-custom/README.md

-# FileMaker WebDirect Custom Homepage #
+# Claris FileMaker WebDirect Custom Homepage #

-This repository has been provided by [Harlow Technologies Inc.](http://www.harlowtech.com) as a service to the FileMaker community in making FileMaker WebDirect logins for our customers easier.
+This repository has been provided by [Harlow Technologies Inc.](http://www.harlowtech.com) as a service to the FileMaker community in making Claris FileMaker WebDirect logins for our customers easier.

 Below are the instructions for how to install and configure the HTML pages for custom FileMaker WebDirect login, logoff and form pages.